mitsuba-renderer/enoki/README.md

    Intrinsics-heavy code is challenging to read and modify once written, and it is inherently non-portable.
-CUDA provides a much nicer language environment for programming GPUs but does nothing to help with vectorization on CPUs.
+CUDA provides a nice language environment for programming GPUs but does nothing to help with the other requirements (vectorization on CPUs, automatic differentiation).

 4. Vectorized transcendental functions (*exp*, *cos*, *erf*, ..) are not widely available.
 Intel, AMD, and CUDA provide proprietary implementations, but most